caleb531/imessage-conversation-analyzer/README.md

 (under the `ica/analyzers` directory) actually use this API.

-Here's a complete example that shows how to retrieve the transcript of an entire iMessage conversation with one other person.
+Here's a complete example that shows how to retrieve the transcript of an entire iMessage conversation with one or more other people.

 ```python
 # get_my_transcript.py